 - induced to be performed by fraudulent means against the party’s true intention; and

 - performed against the party’s true intention owing to duress by the other party or a third person;

-- performed in situations such as where one party takes advantage of the other party that is in a desperate situation or lacks the ability of making judgment, which is obviously unfair.
+- performed in situations where one party takes advantage of the other party in a desperate situation or lacks the ability to make judgements.